Audition Requirements By Program

 Keyboard

-Pieces Performed: The applicant should prepare three contrasting and stylistically varied pieces chosen from the mainstream classical keyboard repertoire.
-The program must include a study or piece of a technical nature, as well as a polyphonic piece (e.g. Bach, Shostakovich, Hindemith).
+Pieces performed: Applicants should prepare three stylistically contrasting pieces from the mainstream piano repertoire, and must include in their program a study (or work of a technical nature) and a polyphonic piece (e.g. Bach, Handel, Hindemith).

 Percussion

-Applicants are required to prepare three contrasting works selected from the following percussion categories.
-Applicants must include at least one work from each category.
+Pieces performed: prepare three contrasting works selected from the following percussion categories.
+Applicants must include at least one work from each category:

 • Group 1: vibraphone, xylophone, marimba